 Even that isn’t the strongest example.
 A password management tool will help even more.
 It can create complex passwords of over 20 characters long that are just random letters, numbers, and symbols.

 The people you work with on your webpage, especially freelance writers, will find this tedious but they’ll thank you …never.
 On the other hand, adding a CAPTCHA to your login page is one more way to keep a bot or script from successfully logging into your WordPress website via a brute force attack – you’ll keep those writers in a job.

-An often used, and well reviewed, CAPTCHA login tool is CAPTCHA by BestWebSoft.
+An often used, and well-reviewed, CAPTCHA login tool is CAPTCHA by BestWebSoft.
 You can use it on any web form, the login page being just one example.
-You can choose what letter and numbers you want displayed, it uses simple math problems to gain entry, and comes in 39 languages.
+You can choose what letter and numbers you want displaying, it uses simple math problems to gain entry, and comes in 39 languages.

 3. Use a VPN when logging into your WordPress website